sajidijaz/laravel-sail/README.md

 sail up -d
 ```

-To stop all of the containers, you may simply press Control + C to stop the container's execution.
+To stop all the containers, you may simply press Control + C to stop the container's execution.
 Or, if the containers are running in the background, you may use the stop command:

 ```bash
 sail stop